terascope/teraslice/docs/packages/data-mate/functions.md

 #### `isEven` (FIELD_VALIDATION)

-> Check to see if a number is even
+> Check if a number is even

 ##### Accepts